Frequently Asked Questions

 You have three options available to you:

-- You can schedule a 30-minute consultation with the doctor to discuss HGC for $150.
+- If you prefer, you can schedule a 30-minute consultation with the doctor/provider to discuss HCG.
 This cost is not included in the HCG program cost.
-Call 316-682-3100 to schedule an appointment.
+Call 316-682-3100 to schedule an appointment and inquire about pricing.